Germany 2010 "Bicentenary of Nature Science Museum in Berlin"

 After the fall of the Berlin wall and reunification in 1989/90, the Museum was first restructured into three Institutes for Mineralogy, Palaeontology and Systematic Zoology.
 The building was refurbished and modernised.

-Today, collection of the museum comprises over 30 million items, including almost 3 million fossils and almost 180,000 holotypes (specimens on which the first description of the species was based).
+Today, the collection of the museum comprises over 30 million items, including almost 3 million fossils and almost 180,000 holotypes (specimens on which the first description of the species was based).

 Museum of Natural Science in Berlin is a research museum within the Leibniz Association.
 It is one of the most significant research institutions worldwide in biological and geo-scientific evolution research and biodiversity.

 The Collections of the Museum are directly linked to research.
-This is due not only to the fact that the collections have been compiled continuously for over 200 years, but also to some spectacular pieces such as:
+This is due not only to the fact that the collections have been compiled continuously for over 200 years, but also due to some spectacular pieces such as:

 • the "Berlin specimen" of the primeval bird Archaeopteryx lithographica